WeChat Pay and Alipay Partner with Stripe To Make Payments Easier

 Alipay integration also supports recurring payment thus allowing for a subscription to different consumer payment plans.
 Stripe will continue to support this feature making it easier for Chinese consumers.

-Starting in July, the partnership allows for online merchants that are using Stripe to integrate the ability for Chinese users to pay with Alipay or WeChat pay.
+As of July 2017, the partnership allows for online merchants that are using Stripe to integrate the ability for Chinese users to pay with Alipay or WeChat pay.

 The point of this partnership is not to increase Stripe’s presence in China, that would be an irrational target considering how much of the market share that Alipay and WeChat pay.